humbletim/setup-vulkan-sdk/README.md

 It is also possible to specify `latest` and the action will attempt to resolve automatically.

-NOTE: For production workflows it is recommended to create project-local copies of the desired SDK config.json(s) instead (see [Advanced](#Advanced-integration) example below).
+NOTE: For production workflows it is recommended to create project-local copies of sdk config.json(s); see [Advanced](#Advanced-integration) example below.

 ## Including Vulkan SDK command line tools